 When Hera learned that Leto’s unborn twins were fathered by Zeus, she forbid the nature deities from allowing the woman to give birth on either the mainland or any island.

 Poseidon took pity on the poor woman and helped her arrive on the island of Delos, which is said to have floated around the Mediterranean sea, unlike a real island, so she could give birth there.

 After Apollo and Artemis were born, Zeus anchored the island in place.
 Located just off the island of Mykonos, it was an important site for the cult of Apollo.

 One of the most brutal stories involving Hera’s anger is that of Semele and Dionysus.

 Semele, daughter of Cadmus, the king of Thebes, was in love with Zeus, and soon became pregnant with his child.

-When Hera learned this, she disguised herself as Semele’s trusted nurse and began to try to convince the young woman that the man she had been seeing wasn’t really Zeus.
-In order to be sure, she said, you should has him to show himself in his true form.
+When Hera learned of this, she disguised herself as Semele’s trusted nurse and began to try to convince the young woman that the man she had been seeing wasn’t really Zeus.
+In order to be sure, she said, you should have him show himself in his true form.

 Semele was convinced, and the next time she met with Zeus, she asked him to reveal his true form.
 Zeus was compelled to do so when commanded after taking an oath.

 Zeus then revealed his true form, which was nothing less than a mass of energy, thunder, and lightning, which destroyed Semele.
 Zeus then took the unborn child, Dionysus, and attached him to his own thigh until he was mature.